 3. Accepting the life you have

-Third, recognize the life you have.
+Third, recognize the life you have and say yes to you.
 When you say “yes” to your life, you’re accepting it for what it is even if it’s painful.
 Don’t wish for something you don’t have.
 Embrace and appreciate the assets, flaws, and imperfections within your life.

 Clinical psychologist, Leslie Becker-Phelps, Ph.D., points out that when you accept your reality, you’ll experience a changed life like you never could continuing to live in denial.